igormironchik/md4qt/README.md

  * As `md4qt` supports recursive Markdown parsing, then in the resulting document can be represented more then one Markdown file.
-Each file in the document starts with `MD::Anchor`, it's just show that during traverse through the document you reached new file.
+Each file in the document starts with `MD::Anchor`, it just shows that during traverse through the document you reached new file.